Meet the team

 She has 11 years of experience seeing dog and cat behaviour cases (initially privately and then at a behaviour referral practice).
 She is also currently undertaking a part time PhD looking at dog ‘reactive’ dog behaviours.

-In her spare time (if the toddler, pets and work allows!), she enjoys making soap, cooking and swimming.
+In her spare time (if the toddler, baby, pets and work allows!), she enjoys making soap, cooking and swimming.

 Hannah Wright

-BSc PhD ABTC-ATI
+BSc PhD CCAB

-Animal Training Instructor
+Clinical Animal Behaviourist and Animal Training Instructor

 Hannah has worked in the training and behaviour industry since 2004.
 She has a PhD in dog behaviour and strong practical skills in animal training.

+Hannah has extensive experience in training dogs and working with owners to improve their lives through kind and effective training methods.
 Hannah has a passion for puppy training, prevention of behaviour problems, and specialises in the training and welfare of assistance dogs.
 Hannah works in the assistance dog sector and has spent much of her career coaching and mentoring other dog trainers.

-Hannah is a member of the Association of Pet Dog Trainers (APDT) UK, candidate member of FABC, and a registered Animal Training Instructor with the Animal Behaviour and Training Council.
+Hannah is a member of the Association of Pet Dog Trainers (APDT) UK, member of FABC, and a registered Animal Training Instructor with the Animal Behaviour and Training Council.
+Hannah sees a small number of behaviour cases with us, and on occasion 121 training sessions or class teaching.